-To say Australians love their pets is definitely an understatement.
+To say Australians love their pets is an understatement.

-We have one of the highest rates of pet ownership in the world – 30.4 million of them to be precise, according to the latest Animal Medicines Australia report.
+We have one of the highest rates of pet ownership in the world – with an estimation of 28.7 million pets in roughly 7 million households, according to an Animal Medicines Australia report.

 But the benefits don’t end there.

 An increasing number of studies are revealing a wealth of other physical and psychological advantages to pet ownership.